margaretstorey/mixed-methods/README.md

 # Mixed Methods Supplement for the SIGSOFT Standards

+I've offered to help out the SIGSOFT standards project by writing a first draft of a standard for the supplement on mixed methods or multi-methodology research.
+I would love to hear your opinions and comments and your suggestions for changes!
 If you have a comment, please use the issues feature to start a discussion.
-I'd love to hear your thoughts on this supplement -- suggested changes or concerns are very welcome.

-If you would like to make a change or suggest an example paper (or update the existing papers!), please consider forking this repo and open a pull request.
+If you would like to suggest a change or suggest an example paper (or update the existing papers!), please consider forking this repo and open a pull request.
+More examples of papers that use mixed methods would be fantastic!

 ## License
 This work is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-sa/4.0/).